opentensor/developer-docs/docs/subnets/working-with-subnets.md

 Subnets are composed of a discrete number of UIDs.
 The subnet validators and subnet miners are associated with these UIDs.
 Each UID in the subnet belongs to a unique [hotkey](../getting-started/wallets.md#coldkey-and-hotkey) which in turn is connected to a unique **coldkey** which was used during regisration.
 The Yuma Consensus runs on these UIDs.
 This section presents a few examples showing how to work with subnets.

+Transfer is transfer from cold to cold
+Registration takes tao from cold
+Hotkey Tao movement is only stake addd and remove and it’s loaded by emissions while mining Root delegation/undelegation  is hotkey Tao movement to a strangers hotkey and its loaded by the activities of the strangers emission validation activities

 ## Viewing subnetworks

 Show all currently running subnets on Bittensor: